|Home||News||What's New||Where are we?||History||Education||Religion||Natural features||Facilities||Raheny Gazetteer||Links|

-Raheny is an extensive coastal suburb of the city of Dublin in Ireland, centred around an old village.
-It lies four to five miles from the city centre on a north easterly main road, which travels on for some miles to the Hill of Howth, ending at the village of Howth, one of Ireland's main fishing ports.
-The bulk of Raheny lies some way above sea-level, sloping down to the sea towards Bull Island with its fine beach of over 4.5 km.
-To see detailed maps and selected images of Raheny, please visit our Maps and Views section and the Virtual Tour.
-We also offer links to one from Maporama and a link to Ireland Online, who have a mapping tool, even allowing you to see some satellite photos of the area. (more)
+Raheny is an extensive coastal suburb of the city of Dublin in Ireland, centred around an old village, four to five miles from the city centre on a north easterly main road, which travels on for some miles to the Hill of Howth, ending at the village of Howth, one of Ireland's main fishing ports.
+The bulk of Raheny lies some way above sea-level, sloping down to the sea towards Bull Island with its fine beach of over 4.5 km (and the Raheny part of St. Anne's Park is near sea level).
+To see more, please visit the Virtual Tour.
+For a time we offered access to a detailed Ordnance Survey map on-site, and other tools, but for now we offer links to Google, Open Street Map and you can also search, with great historical data available, at Ordnance Survey Ireland. (more)

 Raheny (previously spelt as Rathenny, Ratheny etc.), has been the name of this largish district - based around the old civil parish comprising multiple townlands - for many centuries (it was noted in 570 A.D. as Rathena).
 The name comes from the Irish: Rath Eanna, meaning "the Fort of Eanna" (or Ráth Eanaigh).
 This referred to an old fort in the middle of the village (near the current village centre, and now lying under both the ruined 17th century and the 19th century St. Assam's Churches, Main Street and the Howth Road, the Credit Union etc.), which touched the stream known as Skillings Glas (now known as the Santry River - see below).
 Traces have been found even in recent decades. (more)